 Facing Your Federal Prison Sentencing Hearing

 Prison reform is a large and complicated conversation, a goal that we all strive to reach, but which is always tomorrow.
 Unfortunately, for those who are facing incarceration today, the Presentence Report is the key to their immediate future and a successful reentry.

 - Current federal incarceration rates are increasing, mostly affecting people of color.

 - In the federal system; more than 86% of those indicted go to prison, (In the state system; more than 75% of those indicted- go to prison).

 - After a verdict of guilty, the most important document is the Presentence Report (PSR), generally speaking is a healthcare, criminal, family and financial background of the defendant.

 - Law schools do not teach the details of implementing the medical, security and prison placement process in order to provide the defendant and court with a facility placement recommendation.

 Objectives and Goals

-- Providing qualified prison placement recommendations to the court before sentencing, taking into account security requirements and healthcare needs as well as specific interests the client may have in an occupational trade or higher learning, reducing recidivism (where applicable).
+- Providing qualified prison placement recommendations to the court before sentencing, taking into account security requirements and healthcare needs as well as specific interests the defendant may have in either an occupational trade or higher learning; reducing recidivism (where applicable).

 - Reduce recidivism by matching and nurturing the defendant’s preexisting interest in a particular occupational trade or higher education; with an appropriate prison.

 - One successful example of an existing program: The LastMile.org, is a program started at San Quentin State Prison.

 - Providing continuity of medical care, that matches the defendant with prisons that are able to provide the healthcare that they need.

 The PSR (Presentence Report) is used by:

-- The BOP to designate, or place the defendant in a particular prison.
+- The BOP to designate, or place the defendant into a particular prison.

 - Probation to supervise the defendant after release.

 - Finally, it then becomes a permanent part of the defendants record.

-Prison Match™; A Federal Criminal Defense ‘PSR’ Legal Case Management Software that matches the defendant to a prison based on their:
+Prison Match™; A Federal Criminal Defense ‘PSR’ Case Management Software that matches the defendant to a prison based mostly on their: